Town COVID-19 Status Updates

 COVID-19 Command Team.
 Where is you COVID-19 Vaccination Card?
 Did you misplace your COVID-19 Vaccination Card?
 You will need proof of your initial COVID-19 Vaccination if you intend on getting the COVID-19 Booster shot.
 Maybe you plan on traveling or going to an event at the TD Garden?
 You will need your vaccination card.
 If you do not know where your vaccination card is you can obtain a copy of your COVID-19 Vaccination here - https://www.mass.gov/info-details/requesting-a-copy-of-your-covid-19-vaccination-record.

 Town of Sandwich: Doing Business Online

-In accordance with Governor Baker’s phased plan to re-open the Commonwealth of Massachusetts, the Town of Sandwich has established a list of services which may be conducted on-line in an effort to encourage physical distancing and promote “safer at home.”
+During the peak COVID-19 period and in accordance with Governor Baker’s phased plan to re-open the Commonwealth of Massachusetts, the Town of Sandwich established a list of services which may be conducted on-line in an effort to encourage physical distancing and promote “safer at home.”

 Please visit our Online Town Services page to learn more and do business online with us.

 Various Sandwich Board and Committee meetings are available online to view either during the meeting by watching on our LIVESTREAM option on Sandwich Community Television (SCTV) or by viewing previously recorded meetings at any time on SCTV.
 Visit our Online Meeting Videos Page for more information.
 Audio Only files can also be found here.

 Vaccine PSA with Sandwich Town Physician and Nurse

 Learn more about the COVID-19 vaccination from Town Public Health Nurse Joanne Geake and Town Physician D. Ryan Bemis.